Teaching Primary Australian Curriculum - The Arts PG (11337.1)

 Special assessment requirements

+Please note.
 Participation in ‘school based' classes is a condition of this unit as these classes are added to your mandated professional experience days, and attendance will be recorded.
 You must participate in 100% of the ‘school based' tutorial classes to pass this unit.
+In the case of illness, make-up hours at the school will be arranged.
+Students need to have a current WWVP card to be able to participate in school-based clinics.
+In the case of an unavaidable absence from a clinic placement (due to illness), the clinic hours must be made up in school hours at the nominated school at a mutually agreeable time and may not be made-up at another school.

 Please note that the University takes student conduct very seriously.
 All documentation provided to University staff must be valid and the provision of fraudulent documentation carries with it potentially serious consequences, including suspension and/or exclusion from the University.
 Note that all allegations of student misconduct will be referred to the Associate Dean for Education (ADE) as a prescribed authority for investigation.